-A Nourishing Plate is a healthy cooking resource with a playful approach.
+A Nourishing Plate is a not-so-ordinary food blog.

 What you'll find here

 〰️ Dairy-free recipes with a focus on adaptability: how can you use what you already have on hand to make a recipe work for you?
-Lots of swaps included whether it’s whatever’s currently in season, in your pantry, or to fit in with your dietary needs.
+Many ideas are included in each post depending on what's in season, in your pantry, or to fit your dietary needs.

-〰️ How to use recipes as a starting point (not a rule book) and boost your kitchen confidence in the process.
+〰️ How to use recipes as a starting point or template (not a rule book).

 〰️ Tips to help you cook more creatively and resourcefully.

-〰️ Ingredient pairings to help you learn what foods go well together so you can whip up a meal on the fly.
+〰️ Flavor pairings to help you learn what ingredients go well together so you can whip up a meal on the fly.

 Letting go of perfectionism

-As a society, it feels like we are so afraid to cook outside the lines of a recipe for fear of failure or that it won’t be gasp “perfect” so we diligently follow a recipe even if it tastes mediocre at best.
+As a society, we've become very afraid to deviate from a written recipe for fear of failure or that it won't be gasp "perfect" so we diligently follow along even if it tastes mediocre at best.

 Cooking is all about making small adjustments until it tastes good to YOU - something a recipe can't tell you.